-Century Aluminum Company, an entity in which the
+Century Aluminum means Century Aluminum Company, an entity in which the

-Group has a 46.6 per cent. economic interest;
+Group has a 46.5 per cent. economic interest;

-Cerrejón means Carbones del Cerrejón Limited;

-CEZ means Canadian Electrolyte Zinc Limited;
+Cerrejón means Carbones del Cerrejón Limited; CEZ means Canadian Electrolyte Zinc Limited;

 Chemoil means Chemoil Energy Limited, an entity in which the Group has a 89.2 per cent. interest;